rob518183/update-rooted/README.md

 ## observed issues

-Users reported a few issue's while running the update.
+Users reported a few issues while running the update.
 Which include:

 - Failed update due to low diskspace.
 Check (with df -h) if your Toon has enough diskspace for the upgrade.
-Exact numbers are not yet known but recommend to have at least 10MB diskspace on the Toon free
+Exact numbers are not yet known but recommend to have at least 10MB diskspace on the Toon free.
 - Failed update due to previous failed manual updates.
 If previous manual updates (without the script) failed to update the Toon, this script will probably also fail.
 - Problems with connecting to the VPN.
-Some users have problems with their VPN keys and therefor can not update using the Quby/Eneco sources anymore.
+Some users have problems with their VPN keys and therefore cannot update using the Quby/Eneco sources anymore.